sergiotales1/CS/math-for-computer-science/chapter_4/notes.md

 # Coprime

 Integers a and b are relatively prime if their greatest common divisor (gcd) is 1.
 This means they share no common prime factors.

+# RSA - introduction

+RSA uses a system different than Turing's, it makes the modulo be the product of two large primes, instead of modulo a prime introduced by Turing's theory.

+### Composite number

+A **composite number** is a positive integer greater than 1 that has **more than two distinct positive factors** — meaning it can be divided evenly by 1, itself, and at least one other number.

+In simpler terms:

+- **Prime numbers** have exactly two factors: 1 and themselves.
+- **Composite numbers** have more than two factors.

+Example:

+- **4** is composite because its factors are 1, 2, and 4.
+- **6** is composite because its factors are 1, 2, 3, and 6.

+The smallest composite number is **4**.
+The number **1** is neither prime nor composite.

+### Lemma 4.7.3

+It starts by assuming the remainders are equal and shows that this assumption leads to a contradiction, namely that ki​ must be equal to kj​, which goes against our initial assumption that ki​ and kj​ were different members of the set.

+- Super complicated but we reached a conclusion by using the definition of remainder and gcd.